Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Extended Analysis and Trends of Evidence-based Text Generation

 \subsection{Citation Characteristics}

-Another important aspect is the nature of the evidence provided to the user and how it is presented.
-In this section, we discuss five key citation characteristics: \textit{citation modality}, \textit{evidence level}, \textit{citation style}, \textit{citation visibility}, and \textit{citation frequency}.
+Following the attribution approaches, this section provides a detailed analysis of the five citation characteristics for evidence-based text generation with \acp{llm}: citation modality, evidence level, citation style, citation visibility, and citation frequency.